traderepublic/Cilicon/README.md

 </p>

 ## 🚀 Getting Started
-Currently Cilicon only supports Github Actions, as well as a provisioner-less mode which simply starts the image after duplication.
+Currently Cilicon only supports Github Actions, as well as a provisioner-less mode.
 The host as well as the guest system must be running macOS 13 or newer and, as the name implies, Cilicon only runs on Apple Silicon.

 <details>